cakephp/docs/en/installation.rst

    <?php
    /**
-    * If you are on PHP 5.3 uncomment this line and correct your server timezone
+    * Uncomment this line and correct your server timezone to fix
-    * to fix the date & time related errors.
+    * any date & time related errors.
     */
        date_default_timezone_set('UTC');